 ]]>

-Australia has suffered a big blow in its hopes of keeping the Ashes in the upcoming home Test series against England.
-Captain Pat Cummins is injured.
-The 32-year-old has a stress injury in his back, and recovery may take longer than expected.
+Australia has suffered a major setback ahead of the upcoming home Test series in the Ashes 2025-26 against England.
+Captain Pat Cummins is injured, dealing with a stress injury in his back, and his recovery might take longer than expected.

-Cummins missed the recent T20I series in New Zealand and will also miss the upcoming home white-ball series against India.
-He has been Australia’s most valuable Test cricketer, taking 309 wickets at an average of 22.10.
-Cummins has also led the team well, helping Australia reach the last two World Test Championship finals and win one in 2023.
+Cummins had already missed the recent T20I series in New Zealand and will also sit out the upcoming home white-ball series against India.
+Over the years, he has been Australia’s most valuable Test cricketer, taking 309 wickets at an average of 22.10 and guiding the team to two consecutive World Test Championship finals, winning one in 2023.

-Australia has strong fast-bowling options.
-Mitchell Starc, Josh Hazlewood, and Scott Boland are almost certain to be in the Ashes squad.
-Other players have also impressed in recent domestic red-ball matches.
+Australia still has strong fast-bowling depth for the England tour of Australia, with Mitchell Starc, Josh Hazlewood, and Scott Boland almost certain to feature in the Ashes squad.
+Several other pace bowlers have also impressed in recent Sheffield Shield and domestic red-ball matches.

-Here are three fast-bowling options who could replace Pat Cummins in the 2025-26 Ashes if the Australian captain is ruled out.
+Here are three fast bowlers who could replace Pat Cummins in the Ashes 2025-26 if the Australian captain is ruled out of the series.

 Also Read -WATCH: Mohammed Siraj loses his cool on fans!
 Video Gone Viral